Education and Training

 The first RARAF microbeam training course at Columbia University's Nevis Laboratory in Irvington, New York was held May 3-5, 2011. [more]

 The second RARAF microbeam training course at Columbia University's Nevis Laboratory in Irvington, New York was held on March 19-21, 2012. [more]

 The third RARAF microbeam training course at Columbia University's Nevis Laboratory in Irvington, New York was held on May 20-22, 2013 [more].

-The fourth RARAF microbeam training course at Columbia University's Nevis Laboratory in Irvington, New York will be held on May 19-21, 2014 [Poster].
+The fourth RARAF microbeam training course at Columbia University's Nevis Laboratory in Irvington, New York was held on May 19-21, 2014 [more].

 These courses are designed to provide training and expertise to scientists interested in the use and development of microbeam facilities for research in biology, radiation biology, and radiation physics.
 The 2012 course followed the 10th International Workshop: Microbeam Probes of Cellular Radiation Response hosted by RARAF on March 15-17, 2012.

 Sponsored by the National Institute of Biomedical Imaging and Bioengineering (NIBIB), the three-day course was offered to a limited group of scientists selected by an open, competitive application process.
 Applications were welcome from graduate students, postdoctoral fellows and faculty with an interest in the use and development of microbeam facilities.
 Both foreign nationals and U.S. citizens may apply.
 This intense program is taught by leading Columbia University biologists and physicists who are pioneers in the development and use of microbeam technologies.

 - Introduction to Microbeams: These presentations are designed to give biologists an understanding of microbeam physics and physicists an understanding of biology requirements and applications.

 - Physics of microbeams: from accelerator to targeting.

 - Biology of microbeams: specimens, endpoints and motivations.